5 Best Anti-Spam Plugins for WordPress in 2026 [Tested]

 • Pro plan ($65/year per site): Adds real-time scanning, automatic malware removal, advanced firewall rules, priority support

-Where Titan falls short: The free tier shows occasional upsell prompts in the dashboard, which some users find pushy.
-The combined feature set means a heavier plugin than dedicated anti-spam-only options.
-For sites already running a security plugin, Titan duplicates work.
-Some firewall rules are more aggressive than competitors, which can occasionally block legitimate traffic from non-US visitors.
+Where it falls short: The free tier shows upsell prompts in the dashboard, which some users find pushy.
+The combined feature set makes it a heavier plugin than dedicated anti-spam-only options.
+Sites already running a security plugin will find overlap.
+Some firewall rules are more aggressive than competitors, occasionally blocking legitimate traffic from non-US visitors.

-Best for: Small business sites and bloggers who want spam protection and basic security in one plugin, without running multiple security products.
+Best for: Small business sites and bloggers who want spam protection plus basic security coverage in one install, without managing multiple security products.

 How the 5 plugins compare side-by-side

-This table gives you the high-signal differences at a glance.
-Use it to shortlist 2 plugins, then read those sections above in full before deciding.
+This table shows the high-signal differences at a glance.
+Use it to shortlist two plugins, then read those full sections before deciding.

 PluginFree tierComment spamForm spamRegistration spamGDPR-friendlyBest for